wp-graphql/wp-graphql-woocommerce/docs/using-composite-product-data-and-mutations.md

 In the updated hook, we've added a new mutation `addCompositeToCart` and a new case in the `mutate` function to handle adding composite products to the cart.

-Now before finish up, let's revisit the most the facts touched upon at the started of section:
+Now before finishing up, let's revisit the facts touched upon at the started of section:

 1. Composite products are designed to manage and provide a lot of visual context data, like the behavior for displaying certain parts of components or totals.
-It's up to the demand of the store and client application how much of this context should be used.
+It's up to the demands of the store and client application how much of this context should be used.
 Some specific GraphQL fields that provide this optional context are the `CompositeProduct` type's `addToCartFormLocation` field, the `CompositeProductComponent` type's `optionsStyle` and `paginationStyle`.

 2. All components must be provided to the `AddCompositeToCart`'s `configuration` field, even optional components.
 Optional components should be set with a quantity of `0`.